mmerabet42/ft_lexiq/README.md

 # What is a regular expression ?
-A regular expression (or regex) is a way to define a search pattern, wich is usually used for 'find' operations.
+A regular expression (or regex) is a way to define a search pattern, wich is usually used for 'find' operations on documents and any type of text.
 There are many regex engines out there in almost all programming languages, and they all follow the same syntax, there could be some differences but in general they do not vary that much.
 ### ft_regex
 The regex engine i am going to present you works differently, and has a different syntax.
 But still follows the same 'idea', meaning that each character in a regular expression is still either a metacharacter, which are in number of two, or a literal character.
 This will be explained later, we will first talk about how it differs from most regex engines and why it could be powerfull.